List of His Dark Materials and The Book of Dust characters: Ruta Skadi

 Ruta Skadi is the Latvian witch queen, and a lover of Lord Asriel.
 Her dæmon is a bluethroat named Sergi.
 She is 416 years old in The Subtle Knife, and makes appearances in The Subtle Knife and The Amber Spyglass.
 Her second name, "Skadi", is also that of a Nordic winter goddess.

 She accompanies Serafina Pekkala and her companions on part of their journey.
 She leaves, first to see the angels up above her, and she wants to help them because Lord Asriel is with them.
 She brings news of a mysterious weapon which turns out to be the Subtle Knife after overhearing tell of it from cliff ghasts.
 She is described as being very passionate, powerful, pitiless and beautiful, and has black hair and large black eyes.
 She wears a crown made of the teeth of tigers she killed when a tribe that worshipped them offended her.
 When it is revealed to the witches that Lyra, Lord Asriel and Marisa Coulter's daughter, is to become the second Eve, Ruta laments that as Asriel's lover, she did not become Lyra's mother, reflecting on what Lyra would have been like as a witch.

 In the stage adaptation, she kills herself after killing John Parry, who had, in the past, rejected her as a lover.
 In the book, this is done by a more minor character (Juta Kamainen) who does not appear in the adaptation.

-In the TV adaption, Ruta Skadi is played by Jade Anouka.
+In the television adaptation, Ruta Skadi is played by Jade Anouka.
 In the audiobooks of The Subtle Knife, she is voiced by Eve Karpf.
+In the 2003 BBC Radio adaptation, she is played by Joanna Kanska.

 Father Gomez

-Father Luis Gomez is a priest sent by the Magisterium to assassinate Lyra.
-The Angel Balthamos kills Gomez before he can reach her.
-His dæmon is a green-backed beetle.
-He has spent years doing preemptive penance, allowing the Magisterium to forgive him for his planned crime of killing Lyra.
+Father Luis Gomez is a priest whose dæmon is a green-backed beetle.
+He was sent by the Magisterium to assassinate Lyra.
+The Angel Balthamos kills Gomez before he can reach her ending the confrontation in a mutual kill.
+His corpse is taken by lizard-like scavengers.